adamconnelly/Thrift.Net/README.md

 ## License

-Thrift.Net is provided under the apache license, which you can find [here](LICENSE).
+Thrift.Net is provided under the MIT license, which you can find [here](LICENSE).

 ## Project Status